udhaya-un/SonarQube/docs/sonarqube.md

     docker-compose up -d

-  The volume of the container is created, to see the volume execute the following command
+  When up the docker compose fiel at that time volume of the container is created, to see the volume execute the following command

     docker exec -it [containername] bash

-  Now, open the folder Which is mentioned under volumes for postgres there you can able to see the folder ***data*
+  Now, open the folder Which is mentioned under volumes for postgres there you can able to see the folder ***data** which is the backup for container.

     cd var/lib/postgresql

  Do the same for the sonarqube also to see the volumes.

 To run the SonarQube enter the following url in browser